elfrank/elfrank.github.io/_posts/2020-07-05-a-practical-system-for-1-on-1s.md

 excerpt: 1-on-1s are a crucial component of healthy professional relationships.
 There are numerous articles only about how to get the best out of 1-on-1s, which I won't dive into.
 Instead, I would like to share the system I use to prepare my 1-on-1s.
 It consists of three components, preparation, documentation and follow through.
 ---

 1-on-1s are a crucial component of healthy professional relationships.
 There are numerous articles only about how to get the best out of 1-on-1s, which I won't dive into.
 Instead, I would like to share the system I use to prepare my 1-on-1s.
-It consists of three components: preparation, documentation and follow through.
+It consists of three components, preparation, documentation and follow through.

 Systems allow us to scale by making repeatable tasks automatic.
 We, humans, are not designed to remember information.